 The MUH-CTRC supports inpatient and outpatient studies, oncology, vascular studies, and pharmacokinetics.

-All new and ongoing research studies must obtain human subjects research (IRB) approval prior to using PCI resources.
+All new and ongoing research studies must obtain human subjects research (IRB) approval prior to using CRF resources.
 Approval is granted by the Human Research Protection Office (HRPO) for applications submitted via the PittPRO online system.
 New protocols may also be submitted through the CTSI Tracking System.

-Investigators planning to use PCI resources (including CTRCs and/or PBRNs) should contact the respective administrator to schedule an initial meeting.
+Investigators planning to use CRF resources (including CTRCs and/or PBRNs) should contact the respective administrator to schedule an initial meeting.
 Initial discussions address study design, required resources, and budget for the proposed protocol.
 Fees for inpatient and outpatient studies are based on resources required.
 Fees related to the protocol and patient visits cannot be billed to a patient's insurer and are the responsibility of the investigator.